Skip to main content

 Downstream Targets

-A symptomatic therapeutic approach that focuses on different molecular pathways and effector proteins impacted by the missing UBE3A protein.
+A therapeutic approach in Angelman syndrome that focuses on different molecular pathways and effector proteins impacted by the missing or non-functional UBE3A protein.

 Dystonia

-A neurological movement disorder characterized by involuntary (unintended) muscle contractions that cause slow, repetitive movements or abnormal postures.
+A neurological movement disorder characterized by uncontrolled (involuntary) muscle contractions that cause repetitive or twisting movements or abnormal postures.

 E3 Ubiquitin Protein-Ligase (UBE3A)

-UBE3A is the human protein coded by the UBE3A gene, whose loss is causal of AS.
+UBE3A is the human protein coded by the UBE3A gene.
+Absence or loss of function of UBE3A causes AS.
 UBE3A is a protein with many functions in the human body including targeting other proteins for removal.

 E3 Ubiquitin Protein-Ligase Antisense Transcript (UBE3A-ATS)